Faculty and Staff

 cblum@councilforrelationships.org

-Psychopathology from a Systems Perspective; Mindfulness in the Therapeutic Encounter
+Instructor: Psychopathology from a Systems Perspective

 Carol Blum is a Staff Therapist in our University City office.
 Carol is an individual, couple, and family therapist who works with mindfulness techniques.
 These techniques include quieting the mind, calming the body through deep relaxation, and spirituality as a source of strength, if available.
-Carol is recognized for helping families build safety, trust and intimacy through secure attachments and resilience training.
-Carol has 20+ years experience working with clients who have experienced trauma, grief, health concerns, addiction, depression, anxiety, and serious mental illness.
+Carol is recognized for helping families build safety, trust, and intimacy through secure attachments and resilience training.
+Carol has 20+ years of experience working with clients who have experienced trauma, grief, health concerns, addiction, depression, anxiety, and serious mental illness.
 She employs research in brain-based psychotherapy to help clients reach their potential.
 Carol Blum is a Licensed Professional Counselor and Certified Addiction Specialist in Pennsylvania.
 She received her Master’s degree in Counseling Psychology from Temple University in 1991 and completed Post-Graduate training in Couple and Family Therapy at Council for Relationships.
-Carol worked at Jefferson Hospital in Philadelphia for 17 years before coming to CFR.
+Carol worked at Jefferson Hospital in Philadelphia for 17 years before joining CFR.
 Carol supervises therapists and teaches at CFR.
-She is married for 20+ years, has two children, and lives in Philadelphia.
+She has been married for 20+ years, has two children, and lives in Philadelphia.

-Alexis W. V. Bové, MS, JD, MFT
+Alexis W. V. Bové, MS, JD, LMFT

 (215) 382-6680 ext.
 4441